 There’s nothing like the thrill of knowing that you’ll soon be bringing a new cat home.
 Whether you’re getting your cat from a shelter or a breeder, the excitement is the same.
 You’re looking forward to spending lots of quality time with your feline friend and want to get her off to the right start.
-Here are some things you’ll need before the arrival of your four-legged bundle of joy.
+Here are some things you’ll need before bringing a new cat home.

 Along with the litter boxes, you’re going to need something to put in them.
 There are all sorts of cat litters out there, and the sheer variety can be confusing.
 Ask your breeder or shelter what brand of litter they use, and buy the same kind for your cat to use in her new home.
 You can always transition her to your preferred brand later.

-Your cat needs a food and water dish of her own.
+A food and water dish is another essential for bringing a new cat home.
 These should be stainless steel, glass or lead-free ceramic that are dishwasher safe.
 Get a separate food and water dish, not a combo dish, so the food and water don’t spill into each other.

 Ask your shelter or breeder what they feed the cats in their care, and buy the same brand for use in your home.
 They might even send you home with some food for your new cat, but be prepared and have food handy if they don’t.
 Make an appointment right away with your veterinarian to discuss your new pet’s diet going forward based on her particular health needs.